 6 Spicy Health Benefits of Cayenne Pepper

 It's best known for its bite, but the benefits of cayenne pepper may include relieving arthritis, aiding digestion, and more.

 Relieve achy joints and muscles

 Cayenne pepper may be a natural painkiller for achy joints and muscles.
 Capsaicin is the active ingredient in many over-the-counter treatments for arthritis and muscle pain.
 A 2014 review in the journal Progressive Drug Research found that the spicy stuff does dial down joint pain from osteoarthritis when applied topically to the skin.
-And according to the Arthritis Foundation, capsaicin creams also relieve pain from the autoimmune type of arthritis—rheumatoid arthritis—as well as the painful muscle condition fibromyalgia.
+And according to the Arthritis Foundation, capsaicin creams also relieve pain from an autoimmune type of arthritis—rheumatoid arthritis—as well as the widespread pain condition fibromyalgia.
 Over time, these creams may reduce pain by over-activating nerve receptors, which affects their function and spares your pain.
 Try using one of these creams three times a day, but just be sure to wash your hands after handling them and keep them away from your eyes.

 Fiery foods may actually dial down your appetite.
 A small 2014 study published in the journal Appetite found that when subjects ate spicy red pepper with a meal, they reported feeling fuller and had fewer food cravings afterward.
 Earlier research has suggested that chili peppers are natural metabolism boosters.

 Unclog a stuffy nose

 Capsaicin is a powerful fix for clogged up noses and sinuses.
 “It thins your mucous to allow for better drainage,” says Tania Elliott, MD, a clinical instructor in medicine at NYU Langone in New York.
 That can help whether you have a cold or allergies.
 Sprinkle it on food (it pairs surprisingly well with chicken noodle soup) and grab some tissues.

 Capsaicin may improve circulation and vascular health, according to a 2015 paper published in Open Heart.
 The authors cite previous research on capsaicin showing it helps with atherosclerosis, blood pressure, fatty liver disease, and angina.
 So you can add chili peppers to your list of foods that play a role in improving circulation and possibly helping you to stay healthy longterm.

 A source of vitamin A